 Eligibility and referrals

 The Placement Diversion and Reentry program (PDRP) serves probation-involved youth, ages 12-21, who have a moderate to high level of criminogenic risk factors, and behavioral and mental health needs.
 This includes youth at risk or already involved with probation.
-Youth can receive services pre- and post-adjudicated.
+Youth can receive services pre- and post-adjudication.

-PDRP client referral forms are provided to juvenile probation personnel, department of public health staff and other non-profit agencies serving youth in similar target populations.
+PDRP client referral forms are provided to juvenile probation personnel, Department of Public Health staff, and other non-profit agencies serving youth in similar target populations.

 How it works